-No matter your preferred occupation or pastime, each of these specialized activities requires specialized equipment, and it can be a challenge to get what you need, when and where you need it.
+The restoration and repair of boats & cars require specialized equipment, and it can be a challenge to get what you need, when & where you need it.
 Sometimes it seems we must move mountains to get to that perfect ‘69 Camaro SS hood or classic burgundy Flambeau outboard…or at the very least, we must hire someone to do it for us.

 When your precious cargo is complicated and heavy—150 pounds or more—LTL, or less-than-truckload, shipping will likely be your most practical carrier method.
 LTL shipping is reserved for freight that’s too heavy for regular courier delivery, but too small to take up a full truckload trailer.
 Since specialty automobile and boating items need special preparation and packaging, here are some packing guidelines for optimum protection during shipping.